Abrar Hussain (general): Career in Pakistan Army

 By 22 September, the war would end in ceasefire.
 Major General Abrar Hussain and his 'Men of Steel' had saved the day for Pakistan.
 For his inspiring leadership and skillful conduct of operations, he was awarded the Hilal-i-Jur'at.
 He remains one of Pakistan's most successful field commanders.
 In 1968, General Abrar was commanding the Command and Staff College in Quetta when he asked for early retirement due to some irreconcilable differences with the GHQ.
 Typical of him, he never complained or uttered any grievances.

+Death

 On 16 April 1975 during retirement, General Abrar suffered a stroke which paralysed the right side of his body and impeded his speech.
 He battled against the affliction for seventeen long years with the same quiet dignity and fortitude with which he had lived his life.
 On 15 March 1992, the grand old soldier and gentleman; one of Pakistan's greatest military heroes, faded away from this world.